-Colin Gilbert is an official CAPA blogger for spring 2017, sharing his story in weekly posts on CAPA World.
-A marketing and supply chain management major at the University of Pittsburgh, he is studying abroad in Sydney this semester.
+Marianne Zarzar is an official CAPA blogger for summer 2018, sharing her story in weekly posts on CAPA World.
+A Sociology of Law, Criminology, and Deviance major at the University of Minnesota - Twin Cities, she is studying abroad in Sydney this semester.

 In this week's post, Marianne talks about her favorite My Global City event at the Sydney Observatory and seeing the Australian night sky, planets, and a new way of our place in the universe.

 One of the things I love about CAPA is the number of group activities they plan for us.
 Not only do these events allow us to experience the city, they also enable us to learn more about the culture of our new home for the summer.
 Some activities we have done so far include a food crawl in Newtown, a tour of the Blue Mountains and Featherdale Wildlife Park, and a film during the Film Festival.
 But that’s not all; just last week we had the opportunity of going to the Sydney Observatory by Barangaroo to learn about the Universe and our Solar System.